alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 ### 1.1.
 Make only some warnings fatal (Scala 2.13)

-There's a new `-Wconf` flag in Scala 2.13.2 ([see PR](https://github.com/scala/scala/pull/8373)).
+There's a new `-Wconf` option in Scala 2.13.2 ([see PR](https://github.com/scala/scala/pull/8373)).
 With it we can still keep some warnings as warnings.

 Use-case: say you're upgrading an Akka project.
 It's going to have a ton of `@deprecated` warnings that you may not want to fix right now, but you still want to keep the exhaustiveness checks as errors.